 Window Management helps you organize open sessions.
 All client types are included.
 Other User Station windows, such as Port Navigator and the Port Scanner, are not included in window management.
 If two monitors are connected to the User Station, the feature works separately on each monitor.
 Windows are not moved from one monitor to another.
-Windows crossing the edges of the monitor are restored so that the windows are fully within the monitor.

-For information about saving and restoring window layouts, see Window Layouts (on page 173).
+For information about saving and restoring window layouts, see Window Layouts (on page 174).

-To use Window Management:
+► To use Window Management:

-- Choose Main Menu > Window Management, then select an option.
-OR - 2.
-Open the Port Navigator, then open the Window Management panel to select an option.
+1. Choose Main Menu > Window Management, then select an option.

+OR

-- Tile Client Windows: arranges all client windows in a tiled layout on desktop.
+- 2. Open the Port Navigator, then open the Window Management panel to select an option. - Tile Client Windows: arranges all client windows in a tiled layout on desktop.
 Minimized windows will be unminimized. - Revert Tiling: Undo last tiling operation and restore previous window sizes.
 Previously minimized windows will be minimized again. - Minimize Client Windows: Minimizes all client windows from desktop to task bar. - Show Client windows: Restores all client windows from task bar and to desktop - Close Client Windows: Closes all client windows.